Advice for New Plotholders

 A trowel for planting young plants from pots and seed trays.

 A line for planting in straight rows.
-(Make your own).
+(Make your own, two sticks and a length of string).

 Netting to protect e.g. soft fruit from garden birds and cabbages from pigeons.